BUILDS-/builds-cc/src/events/2023-10-03-legally-avoiding-taxes.md

 ---
-title: "Legally Avoiding Taxes 101"
+title: "Legally Avoiding Taxes for Engineers"
 description: "A comprehensive guide to personal finance for computer science and engineering students.
 Learn how to take advantage of tax laws to save money.
 Also learn how to invest, use credit cards, and budget."
 badges:
   - label: "Personal Finance"